sharmine-s/sql-databases/challenges/04_test_driving_find_method.md

 _Work in the project directory `music_library` you've worked on before._

-You can use the Design recipe document you used to test-drive the `AlbumRepository#all` method previously — this time, adapting the steps 5 to 8 for that new method.
+Use the Design recipe document used to test-drive the `AlbumRepository#all` method previously — following the steps 5 to 8 for the new `AlbumRepository#find` method.

 1. Test-drive and implement the method `find` on the `AlbumRepository` class.
-2. Modify the program in `app.rb` so it prints out to the terminal the data of the record with id `3`.
+2. Modify the program in `app.rb` so it prints out to the terminal the data of the record with id `3`, using the new method.

 ## Challenge